What's hotter than Java?

 an experimental object-oriented rapid application development (RAD) language

-with parameterized ("virtual") types, refactoring, and extensive static checks.
+with type parameters ("virtual types"), refactoring, and extensive static checks,

 The Lava programming environment LavaPE replaces text editors